Therapeutic counselling, commonly known as therapy, is the process of discussing and working through personal issues that impact you emotionally.

 "pick out all of the beans from the tin of baked beans in tomato sauce, because I like the beans and I don't like the sauce!"

-As your counsellor, I promise that you will be fully accepted for who you are and what you say, reflecting the principles of humanistic counselling.
+As your counsellor, I promise that you will receive the emotional support you need and be fully accepted for who you are and what you say, reflecting the principles of humanistic counselling.
 I will provide you with a supportive, non-judgemental setting in which to explore any issue you need.
 You will be able to express your feelings openly with me, and I will be respectful at all times.
 Your wellbeing and personal growth are my priority.

 You may decide to come along for a check-in even after a year or two has passed, because that's what you might need, and that's ok!
 Life happens!
 We can discuss whatever it is you feel you need at any time.